Board of Directors

 Andrew Doran Director

-Andrew Doran is Vice President of In Defense of Christians and serves on the Board of Directors.
+Andrew Doran is President of IDC and serves on the Board of Directors.
 He has served on the Secretary of State’s policy planning staff from 2018-21.
 He previously served at the U.S. Department of State on the executive secretariat of the U.S. National Commission for UNESCO (2008-09).
-He is a cofounder of IDC, where he previously served as vice president and senior policy advisor (2014-17), and has been a board member and senior research fellow with the Philos Project.
-He has published numerous articles on essays, and is also an U.S. Army veteran.
+He is a co-founder of IDC, where he previously served as vice president and senior policy advisor (2014-17), and has been a board member and senior research fellow with the Philos Project.
+He has published numerous articles and essays, and is also a U.S. Army veteran.

 Christine Haddad Director